otrv4/otrv4/otrv4.md

   * Ignore this message.

+#### Sending an encrypted message to an offline participant

+1. Send a non-interactive auth message.
+2. Transition to `ENCRYPTED_MESSAGES` state.

+#### Receiving a non-interactive auth message

+1. Receive the non-interactive auth message.
+2. Transition to `ENCRYPTED_MESSAGES` state.

 #### Sending an encrypted data message

 The `ENCRYPTED_MESSAGES` state is the only state where a participant is allowed